mbade1/code-test-zip/Notes.md

 ### Display the location details

 - Have a parent div with all JSON data.
-When the page is initially loaded, it will have instructions for the User on how to use the Zippo fetcher.
+When the page is initially loaded, it will have instructions for the User on how to use the Zippo fetcher. **DONE**
-- After user starts the fetch (aka inputs a Zip and clicks the 'submit' button) this div's instructional text disappears and is replaced with the stylized data.
+- After user starts the fetch (aka inputs a Zip and clicks the 'submit' button) this div's instructional text disappears and is replaced with the stylized data. **DONE**

+### Stylize it

+- Once all location details are added to the DOM, add CSS Styling to make it look good.